 Induction ranges are interesting and different.
 These ranges are increasing in popularity, and many consumers are seeking to learn more about them.
-If you are researching new ranges and considering an induction range, you should check out the Frigidaire induction range options.
-If you are looking for American-built quality, Frigidaire should definitely be on your list.
+If you are researching new ranges and considering an induction range, especially if you're looking for American-built quality, Frigidaire induction ranges should definitely be on your list.
 For over 85 years, Frigidaire has been manufacturing products across North America.
 They currently offer incredibly affordable induction ranges starting at $1,299, which we'll review below.
 This is over $1,000 cheaper than most other brands' induction offerings!

 For more about the benefits and drawbacks of induction cooking, read our article, What is Induction Cooking? - Is it right for your kitchen?

 Frigidaire currently offers several induction cooktops, and you can find freestanding and slide-in induction ranges in their Frigidaire Gallery line.
 Frigidaire often participates in holiday sales and promotions, so you may be able to find these models for less than the typical retail price throughout the year.

 Frigidaire GCRI3058AF Induction Range Review - $1,299 MSRP

 The Frigidaire GCRI3058AF induction cooktop electric range is one of the cheapest induction ranges available - other ranges with induction start at around $2,000 while this one retails at $1,299.
 This amazingly quick cooking surface has the ability to heat and boil water 50% faster than the average electric cooktop.
 The variable heat settings are very accurate and are the most similar experience to working with a gas cooking surface that you'll find in an electric range.